 UPDATE: OCTOBER 2014

 We recently learned that our winning oven mitt, the Kool-Tek 15-inch Oven Mitt by KatchAll (model KT0215), was updated, so we tested the new version.
 The new mitt has a magnet in the tag for easy storage, which we liked, but the manufacturer lowered its comfortable temperature threshold to 535 degrees for 30 seconds.
 (Previously the company had reported this to be 550 degrees and didn't specify a timeframe.)
 In our testing the new mitt was still comfortable, flexible and plenty protective.
-It's very slightly bulkier, but it's still our top pick for the best oven mitt.
+It's a tiny bit bulkier, but it's still our top pick for the best oven mitt.

 How We Tested

 We were always bothered by the high price of our favorite oven mitt ($44.95 each), and recently we began to wonder if newer (maybe cheaper) models might offer any advantages.
 We gathered eight mitts, including our former winner, priced from $14.95 to $44.95 each.
 We included the standard quilted cotton oven mitts but also many others made of fancier stuff, including leather, silicone, neoprene (a material used for wet suits), Nomex (a fireproof fabric worn by race-car drivers), and Kevlar (which is found in bullet-resistant body armor).